deta/space-docs/src/pages/docs/en/quickstart-guides/node.md

 space new
 ```

 You will be prompted to enter a name for your project.
-The CLI will then display a generated configuration for the app and prompt you to confirm the setup of the project with that configuration.
-Once confirmed, the project will be created along with a [Spacefile](https://deta.space/docs/en/reference/spacefile) that contains the configuration for the micro and a `.space` directory that stores project information and links it to your Builder project.
+The CLI will display a generated configuration for the app and prompt you to confirm.

+Once confirmed, the project will be created along with a [`Spacefile`](https://deta.space/docs/en/reference/spacefile).
+The `Spacefile` contains the configuration for your [Micro](https://deta.space/docs/en/basics/micros) and a `.space` directory that stores project information and links it to your project.

 ```yaml
 # Spacefile Docs: https://go.deta.dev/docs/spacefile/v0